 Format for footnotes.

+Minor use of fossil fuels as auxiliary energy source (e.g. in machines or vehicles) is allowed under this methodology but needs to be taken into consideration as activity emissions Furthermore, it has to be demonstrated that the fossil fuel inputs are not used as feedstock input (e.g. by presenting inventories of machinery and equipment where fossil fuels are used as auxiliary energy source).

 When full or partial impact of the activity is covered under mandatory domestic mitigation scheme and counted towards the achievement of targets and obligations under mandatory domestic mitigation scheme, the relevant share of the impact shall be deducted by the activity participants from the amount requested for issuance.

 As per paragraph 19 of the baseline standard

-The conservative default factors proposed under this sub-section are an interim solution, since the revision of the CDM methodologies “ACM0002: Grid-connected electricity generation from renewable sources,” “AMS-I.D.: Grid-connected renewable electricity generation,” and “Methodological Tool: Emission factor for an electricity system,” and “Methodological Tool: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation” are yet to be finalized.
-This mechanism methodology shall be revised accordingly to refer to the related methodologies and tools as soon as the related methodologies and tools and the respective standard(s) are adopted by the Supervisory Body.
+All energy and emission sources for water sourcing for the electrolysis production step (e.g. pumping, etc.) and treatment (e.g. transport of make-up chemicals to the project location, make-up process, desalination, etc.) shall be taken into consideration for the quantification of activity emissions.

 The approach proposed under this sub-section is an interim solution, since the revision of the “Methodological Tool: Tool to calculate project or leakage CO2 emissions from fossil fuel combustion” is yet to be finalized.
 This mechanism methodology shall be revised accordingly to refer to the related methodologies and tools as soon as the related methodologies and tools and the respective standard(s) are adopted by the Supervisory Body.

 The approach proposed under this sub-section is an interim solution, since the revision of the “Methodological Tool: Project and leakage emissions from transportation of freight” is yet to be finalized.
 This mechanism methodology shall be revised accordingly to refer to the related methodologies and tools as soon as the related methodologies and tools and the respective standard(s) are adopted by the Supervisory Body.